farooqqureshii/farooqqureshii/README.md

 ## Me in 3 lines

-I’m currently a student at the [University of Ottawa](HTTP://uottawa.ca) where I’ll be studying a dual degree in Electrical Engineering and Computer Science.
+I’m a (soon to be) student at the [University of Ottawa](HTTP://uottawa.ca) studying a dual degree in Electrical Engineering and Computer Science.
 Learn more about my education [here](https://www.uottawa.ca/faculty-engineering/school-electrical-engineering-computer-science).

 This past summer I’ve worked on some [projects](http://farooqqureshi.com/work), read [a lot](http://farooqqureshi.com/books) and occasionally [written some thoughts](http://fq.bearblog.dev).